ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 UART-based ExpressLRS Receivers use the CRSF Serial Protocol to communicate with a Flight Controller.
 This protocol uses two pins: one for the Control Signals and the other for the Telemetry Signals.
 Think of it as a two-lane, no-counterflow highway.

-Here's a typical ExpressLRS Receiver pinout indicating to which Flight Controller pads each pin should be connected to:
+Here's a typical ExpressLRS Receiver pinout indicating to which Flight Controller pads each pin should be connected:

 <figure markdown>
 ![HM2400 connection](../../assets/images/EPWiring.png)